dan-sprague/FastBreak/README.md

 ### Complicated functions

-However, more complex functions with closely spaced breakpoints require more complex fitting.
+This project began as simple MLE optimization using LBFGS, which worked fine on logistic growth curves.
+However, testing on complex sine behavior revealed catastrophic fit failures.
+Newton's was tested with autodiff which converged to the same bad fit.
+The solution was to better explore the solution space with Bayesian sampling.

 FastBreak utilizes its hardcoded gradient and the `AdvancedHMC.jl` library to perform ultrafast Bayesian inference.
 FastBreak fits about 3X faster than an equivalent Stan model.

 <p align = "center">
 <img src="https://raw.githubusercontent.com/dan-sprague/FastBreak/main/img/sine_map_vs_mcmc.png" alt="Population Growth 1" width="90%"/>